codemug/aiofmp/README.md

 # aiofmp

-A modern, async-first Python client for the Financial Modeling Prep (FMP) API, designed with clean architecture, comprehensive functionality, and built-in Model Context Protocol (MCP) server support for AI assistants.

-## Overview

 **aiofmp** is a comprehensive Python SDK that provides seamless access to the Financial Modeling Prep API through an intuitive, category-based interface.
 Built with asyncio for high-performance concurrent operations, it offers:

 - **Complete FMP API Coverage**: Access to 22+ API categories including financial statements, market data, news, technical indicators, and more